-With more and more quality sports simulations coming out, however, I've decided that the time is right to make a site dedicated to what will become one of the largest simulation efforts that I have ever done: The Great Sports Replay.
+With more and more quality sports simulations coming out, and recent world events cancelling all sporting events for the foreseeable future, I've decided that the time is right to make a site dedicated to what will become one of the largest simulation efforts that I have ever done: The Great Sports Replay.
 What I plan on doing is turning the clock back to 1901, when the American League and National League first combined to form Major League Baseball.
-From there, I'm going to simulate that season, and every season, up to and including the present day.
+I've used Out of the Park Baseball to simulate the years 1871-1900, which were the years prior to the formation of the American League.
+From the 1901 season on, I'm going to simulate that season, and every season, up to and including the present day.

 It's not just going to be baseball that has an eraser run across its history, though.
 I'm also going to be simulating the histories of football (both college and professional), hockey, basketball (both college and professional), horse racing, auto racing, tennis, golf and even the World Cup.
 As the years advance, more and more sports will get involved, until I have every sport simulating in every year.

 Players are going to be different, records are going to be changed, championships that may have been lost on a single play or moment are going to have a chance to be won again.
 Everything is going to be different in the sports world as we move through the years.
 There are going to be players that you've never heard of become Hall of Fame athletes.
 Moments that have been remembered forever will either change, or not happen at all.
 In the end, this is going to be a different reality, and it's going to be fun as it gets shaped.